Festiniog and Blaenau Railway: Opening

 The line was offered to the Board of Trade for inspection on 25 April 1868, but the inspection was not made until 21 May, the report being issued on 26 May 1868, stipulating conditions regarding facing points and the viaduct.
 The Board of Trade followed up on 5 June, informing the company that it had no objection to opening for public traffic, though in fact a passenger service had started on 30 May anyway.
-For the F&BR's first two months they had to use FR locomotives on contract, as the F&BR's own locomotives were not ready.
+For the F&BR's first three months they had to use FR locomotives on contract, as the F&BR's own locomotives were not ready.

 The F&BR opened on 30 May 1868 and from 4 August the GWR began operating the Bala and Dolgelly Railway, giving them a route from through Bala to Dolgelly (later rewritten as Dolgellau).
 They also started to plan the Bala and Festiniog Railway to link that line and Bala with Blaenau Ffestiniog, including working arrangements – implicitly mixed-gauge tracks – with the F&BR.
 On 28 July 1873 the Bala and Festiniog Railway Act 1873 (36 & 37 Vict. c. ccvii) allowed the construction of that line.
 As events would unfold mixed gauge would be used ten years later, but only as a temporary measure whilst the F&BR was being converted to standard gauge.

 Operations

 As foreseen in the prospectus, the narrow gauge line's primary traffic was passengers, and workmen in particular, though there is nothing in the records to hint that the predicted "immense" tourist traffic ever materialised.
 Goods traffic was small by comparison.
-Receipts in 1879, for example, included £1409 from passengers against £416 for goods.
+Receipts in 1879, for example, included £1409 from passengers against £416 for goods..
+The staff were reduced almost immediately it opened, the intermediate stations becoming unmanned by 1869.